martha-wilfahrt/martha-wilfahrt.github.io/_pages/research.md

 Journal Articles
 -------

-Forthcoming.
-Unspoken Hierarchies: The Enduring Effects of Caste Discrimination in Africa (with Leonardo Arriola and Dominika Koter) (_Perspectives on Politics_).
+(FirstView).
+[Unspoken Hierarchies: The Enduring Effects of Caste Discrimination in Africa][] (with Leonardo Arriola and Dominika Koter) _Perspectives on Politics_.

+[Unspoken Hierarchies: The Enduring Effects of Caste Discrimination in Africa]: https://doi.org/10.1017/S153759272510371X

-(2025).
-[A Precolonial Paradox: Rethinking Political Centralization and Its Legacies] _American Political Science Review._ (FirstView)
+(FirstView).
+[A Precolonial Paradox: Rethinking Political Centralization and Its Legacies][] _American Political Science Review._

 [A Precolonial Paradox: Rethinking Political Centralization and Its Legacies]: https://doi.org/10.1017/S0003055425101044